alessioarcara/SoccerAI/README.md

 ## Acknowledgments

-This project leverages the **transfermarkt-api** repository by *Felipe Almeida* (MIT License) — https://github.com/felipeall/transfermarkt-api — to scrape player profile data from Transfermarkt.
+This project leverages the **transfermarkt-api** repository by *Felipe Almeida* (MIT License) — https://github.com/felipeall/transfermarkt-api — to obtain player profile data from Transfermarkt.